bgoodwine/HDF5/docs/README.md

 ![](./all_read_times.png)
 ![](./all_write_times.png)

 This makes logical sense; if the access is an access to the entire file, then every chunk will have to be accessed, compressed, and/or uncompressed regardless of the chunk size.
-If you are making an application where the access pattern is known to be the entire file, you can optomize chunk size for compression with relatively little cost to access time.
+If you are making an application where the access pattern is known to be the entire file, you can optimize chunk size for compression with relatively little cost to access time.

 ![](./chunk_size.png)